mdn/content/files/en-us/web/api/subtlecrypto/sign/index.md

 #### RSASSA-PKCS1-v1_5

+The SASSA-PKCS1-v1_5 algorithm is used in {{Glossary("public-key cryptography", "public-key cryptosystems")}} that use the private key for signing and the public key for verification.
+Systems that use this algorithm use a [digest algorithm](/en-US/docs/Web/API/SubtleCrypto/digest#supported_algorithms) to hash the message to a short fixed size before signing.
+The choice of digest algorithm is passed into the {{domxref("SubtleCrypto.generateKey()", "generateKey()")}} or {{domxref("SubtleCrypto.importKey()", "importKey()")}} functions.

 The RSASSA-PKCS1-v1_5 algorithm is specified in [RFC 3447](https://datatracker.ietf.org/doc/html/rfc3447).

+#### RSA-PSS

-This algorithm is used in {{Glossary("public-key cryptography", "public-key cryptosystems")}} that use the private key for signing and the public key for verification.
+The RSA-PSS algorithm is used in {{Glossary("public-key cryptography", "public-key cryptosystems")}} that use the private key for signing and the public key for verification.
 Systems that use this algorithm use a [digest algorithm](/en-US/docs/Web/API/SubtleCrypto/digest#supported_algorithms) to hash the message to a short fixed size before signing.
 The choice of digest algorithm is passed into the {{domxref("SubtleCrypto.generateKey()", "generateKey()")}} or {{domxref("SubtleCrypto.importKey()", "importKey()")}} functions.

-#### RSA-PSS

-The RSA-PSS algorithm is specified in [RFC 3447](https://datatracker.ietf.org/doc/html/rfc3447).
+The algorithm is specified in [RFC 3447](https://datatracker.ietf.org/doc/html/rfc3447).

 It's different from RSASSA-PKCS1-v1_5 in that it incorporates a random salt in the signature operation, so the same message signed with the same key will not result in the same signature each time.
 An extra property, defining the salt length, is passed into the {{domxref("SubtleCrypto.sign()", "sign()")}} and {{domxref("SubtleCrypto.verify()", "verify()")}} functions when they are invoked.

+#### ECDSA

 This algorithm is used in {{Glossary("public-key cryptography", "public-key cryptosystems")}} that use the private key for signing and the public key for verification.
 Systems that use this algorithm use a [digest algorithm](/en-US/docs/Web/API/SubtleCrypto/digest#supported_algorithms) to hash the message to a short fixed size before signing.
+This
-The choice of digest algorithm is passed into the {{domxref("SubtleCrypto.generateKey()", "generateKey()")}} or {{domxref("SubtleCrypto.importKey()", "importKey()")}} functions.
+For ECDSA the choice of digest algorithm is passed as part of the `algorithm` object, a {{domxref("EcdsaParams")}}, when calling {{domxref("SubtleCrypto.sign()")}}.

-#### ECDSA

 ECDSA (Elliptic Curve Digital Signature Algorithm) is a variant of the Digital Signature Algorithm, specified in [FIPS-186](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf), that uses Elliptic Curve Cryptography ([RFC 6090](https://datatracker.ietf.org/doc/html/rfc6090)).